Top Things To Do

 Maui’s diverse geography provides a sprawling canvas for a variety of land adventures—that is, if you can pull yourself away from the incredible beaches.
 Become a paniolo (Hawaiian cowboy) for a day on a horseback ride through Upcountry Maui.
 Take in a magnificent sunset from the summit of Haleakala.
 Soar through the jungle on an adrenaline-pumping zipline adventure.
 Or simply spend a relaxing day perusing shops and art galleries in Lahaina.
 For more information, click here.

 Maui’s magnificent cobalt-blue waves and dreamy beaches will beckon you to play in the water.
 Spend a leisurely day swimming at Kaanapali Beach or embark on a snorkeling or scuba adventure near the island of Molokini.
 Treat yourself to a surf lesson, spy humpback whales from Lahaina Harbor during the winter months or take in the heavenly island views on a ferry trip to Lanai.
 For more information, click here.

 Get a bird’s-eye view of Maui’s sparkling white sand shores, azure blue water and rugged mountains on an aerial adventure during your visit.
 From helicopter tours to parasailing, there are plenty of ways to get a different perspective on the island’s natural beauty.
 For more information, click here

 Restaurants & Dining

-Indulge in the flavors of Hawaii Regional Cuisine, made from produce picked right from the farms of Kula and fish caught fresh from the sea.
+Indulge in the flavours of Hawaii Regional Cuisine, made from produce picked right from the farms of Kula and fish caught fresh from the sea.
 Try a traditional Hawaiian meal at a sunset luau or get off the beaten path to try some local favorites in small towns like Wailuku and Paia.
 On Maui you can feast on everything from haupia to hamburgers.
 Learn more about Maui restaurants in Kaanapali, Kahului, Kapalua, Kihei, Lahaina and Wailuku.
 To discover all the delicious restaurants, click here.